Skip to main content

 To help remove archived items at the end of their retention period, Vault includes a prune job that can be run automatically in the background.

-The PVAULT_SERVICE_ARCHIVE_PRUNE_INTERVAL service and features environment variable determines how often the prune job runs.
+The PVAULT_SERVICE_ARCHIVE_PRUNE_INTERVAL environment variable determines how often the prune job runs.
 By default, this is set to 0, meaning the prune job does not run.

 note